8 Most Spectacular Spots for Hiking in the Philippines Perfect for Pros and Beginners

 1. Mt.
 Pulag (Benguet)

 Difficulty level: 3/5

 Mt.
-Pulag is like a dream to most mountaineers to hike and we can see why.
-Pulag is Luzon’s highest peak at 2,926 meters and is popular among hikers and trekkers because of its picturesque trails and a stunning view of the sea of clouds.
+Pulag is like a dream for most mountaineers to hike and we can see why.
+Pulag is Luzon’s highest peak at 2,926 meters and is popular among hikers and trekkers because of its picturesque trails and stunning view of the sea of clouds.

 While Pulag is not highly recommended for first-timers, the mountain offers several trails for options.
 Ambangeg Trail is the easiest while Akiki and Tawangan trails are more challenging.
 If we’re just talking about the best mountain to hike in Philippines, Pulag tops the list.